 If you have been very reliant on carbs for your entire life, and if you have other health issues, it could take much longer to see measurable ketones using any of the below ketosis measurement tools.

-Before you begin a Keto Diet, you should visit with your medical professional to find out if you have any conditions that would make it more difficult or even dangerous to change your diet in such a fundamental manner.
+Before you begin a Keto Diet or any major change in diet or exercise, you should consult your medical professional to find out if you have any conditions that would make it more difficult or even dangerous to change your lifestyle in such a fundamental manner.

-We have heard stories of people taking up to a month to get into ketosis, but we believe cases like these are outliers.
-If you are one who has taken a long time to get into ketosis, or perhaps you still haven’t achieved ketosis, it may be that your body is struggling with the big change in diet.
+If you are one who has taken a long time to get into ketosis, or perhaps you still haven’t achieved ketosis, it may be that your body is struggling with underlying health issues and needs a little help with the transition to such a big change in diet.
 Maybe you should consider a longer but more gentle way to get into ketosis.